 The City of Appleton Parks, Recreation & Facilities Management Department (APRFMD) has developed a Capitol Improvement Program (CIP) that focuses on developing and managing parks and recreational facilities to meet both current and future needs of the community.

 The Parks, Recreation & Facilities Management Department would like to thank the community, groups, partners, and contractors who have provided their input on improving Appleton’s parks and recreational areas.

-Due to the construction of the Fox Cities Exhibition Center that started in the fall of 2016, Jones Park has been closed.
+When construction of the Fox Cities Exhibition Center started in the fall of 2016, Jones Park had to close.
 When the exhibition center opened in the winter of 2018, redevelopment of Jones Park began.
-The goal is to make a multi-use space that is accessible to all.
-Construction continues through the winter of 2018 with a completion date that includes the establishment of the turf by fall of 2019.
+We are excited to announce the opening of Jones Park on August 1, 2019.
+Access to the park is from Lawrence Street as construction of Rocky Bleier Run continues into the fall as 2019.

-Here are some of the amenities that the park will offer:
+Here are some of the amenities that the park offer:

 - Pavilion with restrooms that will become a warming shelter with concessions in the winter

 - ADA accessible ramp and stairs to give access to the park from Lawrence St.

 - New playground equipment with one structure geared toward 2-5 year olds and one structure geared toward 5-12 year olds.
 Both are placed on 100% ADA compliant rubberized pour in place surfacing

 - Seasonally, two lit ice skating rinks.
 One dedicated for hockey and one for family skating